acumos/acumos-python-client/docs/tutorial/index.rst

     session.push(model, 'my-model')
     session.dump(model, 'my-model', '~/')  # creates ~/my-model

+For more information on how to onboard a dumped model via the Acumos website, see the `web onboarding guide <https://docs.acumos.org/en/latest/AcumosUser/portal-user/portal/portal-onboarding-web.html>`__.

-**Note:** Pushing a model to Acumos will prompt you for your username and password if you have not previously authenticated.
-There are two ways to avoid the interactive prompt:
+**Note:** Pushing a model to Acumos will prompt you for an onboarding token if you have not previously provided one.
+The interactive prompt can be avoided by exporting the ``ACUMOS_TOKEN`` environment variable, which corresponds to an authentication token that can be found in your account settings on the Acumos website.

-#.
-Export the ``ACUMOS_USERNAME`` and ``ACUMOS_PASSWORD`` environment variables,
-   which correspond to your username and password used to log into Acumos website.
-#.
-Export the ``ACUMOS_TOKEN`` environment variable, which corresponds to an
-   authentication token that can be found in your account settings on the Acumos website.

 Defining Types
 ==============